Anti-lockdown protesters to block highways across NZ in 'Great Gridlock' - NZ Herald

-A scheme to block roads across New Zealand orchestrated by an anti-lockdown protest group has got off to a slow start in Auckland as rain drenches the city this morning.
+A scheme to block roads across New Zealand orchestrated by an anti-lockdown protest group has begun this morning with around 200 people in cars and bikes setting off on Auckland's wet highways.

 The Freedoms & Rights Coalition protest group had proposed a "Great Gridlock" of slow moving vehicles to block traffic across several New Zealand cities today.